staslebedenko/CognitiveServicesWorkshopUA/README.md

 	```

-4. Create Azure Function with HTTP trigger in Visual studio.
+4. Create an Azure Function with HTTP trigger in Visual studio.

 5. Add namespaces and Json nuget to project
 	using System;